Domingo Germán: Pittsburgh Pirates (2024)

 On March 15, 2024, Germán signed a minor league contract with the Pittsburgh Pirates.
 The deal would have paid him $1.25 million while in the majors and came with a 2025 club option.
 He made 11 starts split between the Single-A Bradenton Marauders and Triple-A Indianapolis Indians, accumulating a 4–4 record and 5.13 ERA with 52 strikeouts over 54 1/3 innings pitched.
 Germán was released by the Pirates organization on July 16.
 On July 21, Germán re-signed with the Pirates on a new minor league contract.
 Germán was selected to the active roster on August 9, and made his Pirates debut that night.
 In 7 games (2 starts) for the Pirates, he struggled to a 7.84 ERA with 18 strikeouts over 20 2/3 innings pitched.
 Germán was designated for assignment by the Pirates on September 5.
 He cleared waivers and was sent outright to Indianapolis on September 8.
 Germán elected free agency on October 15.

 Toros de Tijuana

 On July 11, 2025, Germán signed with the Toros de Tijuana of the Mexican League.
+In 3 starts he threw 11 innings going 0–0 with a 4.91 ERA and 12 strikeouts.